๐ŸŒฟ Free & Open Access Resources

 Project Goals

-Coping skills shouldn't be locked behind a therapist's office or a school that happens to have the resources to afford one.
-Every student โ€” regardless of their school, background, or circumstances โ€” deserves to know how to manage stress, calm their nervous system, and support the people around them.
-We believe the most powerful way to make that happen isn't top-down.
+Every student carries the capacity to manage stress, build resilience, and support the people around them โ€” and our goal is to make sure the tools to grow those strengths are easy to find, easy to use, and available to everyone.
+By offering free, evidence-based coping skills openly online, we hope to put these resources within reach of any student, school, or community that wants them.
+We believe the most powerful way to share these tools isn't top-down.
 It's peer-to-peer.
-When students learn these tools from someone who sits next to them in class, shares their lunch period, and understands their world firsthand, it changes everything.
+When students learn these skills from someone who sits next to them in class, shares their lunch period, and understands their world firsthand, it changes everything.
 This project exists to put evidence-based coping skills in as many hands as possible โ€” freely, openly, and without barriers.

 Decreasing Student Anxiety Through Peer Education